The Day of the Cross in El Salvador: A Celebration of Faith and Heritage

 Day of the Cross in El SalvadorDay of the Cross Celebration.
 Image by Jorge

-The Day of the Cross in El Salvador is a celebration held in each house by individual families; nevertheless, some municipalities place a cross, with all the decorations and fruits, in front of the city hall building or the municipal park.
+The Day of the Cross is celebrated in households by families individually.
+Nevertheless, most municipalities place a cross, with all the decorations and fruits, in prominent locations such as city hall buildings or municipal parks.

-All the crosses used during this celebration are made from Jiote trees.
-This type of tree is found all over El Salvador as it survives in all kinds of weather and on different terrains.
+The crosses utilized in this celebration are made from Jiote trees.
+This type of tree is found all over El Salvador and is known for surviving in diverse climates and terrains throughout the country.

 On May 3 El Salvador celebrates the Day of the Cross.
 Traditionally, our ancestors offered to Mother Earth in gratitude for the fruits received and asked for good rains and abundant harvests.
 Suecy Callejas Estrada.